 Steven J. Heyer, one of our directors since the closing of the Business Combination and formerly Haymaker's Chief Executive Officer and Executive Chairman from inception until the closing of the Business Combination, has over 40 years of experience in the consumer and consumer-related products and services industries, leading a range of companies and brands.
 Mr. Heyer has applied his experience and analytical skills in a variety of leadership positions across diverse industry groups, including broadcast media, consumer products, and hotel and leisure companies.
 Over the past nine years, he has been acting as an advisor and director to, and investor in, several private companies across the consumer subsectors of health and wellness, restaurants, technology, marketing services and technology and furniture.
 From its formation until it completed its business combination with OneSpaWorld Holdings (NASDAQ:OSW) in March 2019, he was an officer and director of Haymaker I, and since its business combination, he has served on the board of OneSpaWorld Holdings.
-Mr. Heyer's operating experiences include: leading the turnaround of Outback Steakhouse as an advisor (from 2010 to 2012); as Chief Executive Officer of Starwood Hotels & Resorts Worldwide (from 2004 until 2007); as President and Chief Operating Officer of The Coca-Cola Company (from 2001 to 2004); as a member of the boards of Coca-Cola FEMSA, and Coca-Cola Enterprises (all from 2001 to 2004); as President and Chief Operating Officer of Turner Broadcasting System, Inc., and a member of AOL Time Warner's Operating Committee (from 1994 to 2001); as President and Chief Operating Officer of Young & Rubicam Advertising Worldwide (from 1992 to 1994); and before that spending 15 years at Booz Allen & Hamilton, ultimately becoming Senior Vice President and Managing Partner.
+Mr. Heyer's operating experiences include: leading the turnaround of Outback Steakhouse as an advisor (from 2010 to 2012); as Chief Executive Officer of Starwood Hotels & Resorts Worldwide (from 2004 until 2007); as President and Chief Operating Officer of The Coca-Cola Company (from 2001 to 2004); as a member of the boards of Coca-Cola FEMSA, and Coca-Cola Enterprises (all from 2001); as President and Chief Operating Officer of Young & Rubicam Advertising Worldwide (from 1992 to 1994); and before that spending 15 years at Booz Allen & Hamilton, ultimately becoming Senior Vice President and Managing Partner.
 Mr. Heyer currently served on the boards of the following companies: Lazard Ltd; Lazard Group; and Atkins Nutritionals, Inc. which was acquired by Conyers Park Acquisition Corp, a publicly traded special purpose acquisition company.
-Previously, Mr. Heyer served on the board of following companies: WPP Group, a publicly traded digital, internet, and traditional advertising company; Equifax, a publicly traded consumer credit reporting and insights company; Omnicare, Inc., a supplier of pharmaceutical care to the elderly; Vitrue, Inc., a provider of social marketing publishing technologies; and Internet Security Systems, Inc. a provider of internet security software, appliance, and services.
+Previously, Mr. Heyer served on the board of following companies: Lazard Ltd; Lazard Group; and insights company; Omnicare, Inc., a supplier of pharmaceutical care to the elderly; Vitrue, Inc., a provider of social marketing publishing technologies; and Internet Security Software, appliance, and services.
 In March 2011, Harry & David Holdings, Inc. ("Harry & David"), a company where Mr. Heyer had been Chief Executive Officer from 2010 until February 2011, filed a prearranged Chapter 11 plan under the U.S. Bankruptcy Code.
-Subsequently, Harry & David Publishing technologies; and Int
+Subsequently, Harry & David filed a reorganization plan in bankruptcy court in May 2011 and emerged from bankruptcy in September 2011.
+Mr. Heyer is qualified to serve as a director due to his extensive operations, management and business background, particularly in the consumer and consumer-related products and services industries.